TBoileau/form-handler/README.md

         // If the manager has tested the validity of the form and processed your logic if($formManager->hasSucceeded()) {
-            // Put your logic here, like a redirection }
+            // Return a response like a redirection
+        }

         return $this->render('default/index.html.twig', [